Yorgho/Automatidata/README.md

     - After feature engineering, the next step is to build and train the machine learning models.
 This project explores two different modeling approaches.
     - `Modeling Method 1`: [Modeling Method 1 Notebook](https://github.com/Yorgho/TaxiFareEstimationModel/blob/main/3-MLR_Taxi%20Fare%20Estimation.ipynb)

-      This script performs a comprehensive multiple linear regression analysis to predict taxi fares based on trip data obtained using [`method 1`](#method-1) earlier, focusing on key assumptions and metrics for model validation.
+      This script performs a comprehensive multiple linear regression analysis to predict taxi fares based on trip data obtained using `Method 1` earlier, focusing on key assumptions and metrics for model validation.
 It starts with data preprocessing, including splitting the dataset into training and testing sets, and standardizing the features.
 A correlation matrix and heatmap are used to identify multicollinearity, followed by calculating the variance inflation factor (VIF) to ensure no two predictors are highly correlated.
       The regression model is then fitted to the training data and evaluated using R², MAE, MSE, and RMSE metrics, achieving a high R² score, indicating good model performance.